stratoskar/Traffic_Flow_Prediction/README.md

 To run the code in this repository, ensure you have the latest version of Python installed.
 The required libraries are listed in the `Necessary Python Libraries.txt` file.
 You can install them using pip or conda commands.

 ## About Me
 My name is Efstratios Karkanis, and I am a 4th-grade student at the University of Piraeus.
-If you have any questions or would like to get in touch, feel free to reach out to me at stratoskarkanis2@gmail.com.
+For any inquiries or to establish contact, please feel free to reach out to me at stratoskarkanis2@gmail.com.

 Feel free to explore the code and the insights gained from this project.
 Contributions and feedback are always welcome!